whatrocks/blog/src/pages/2020-05-03-mindstorms/index.md

 * Radical change is possible, directly tied to the impact of the computer
   * Unfortunately, conservatism in the world of education is a self-perpetuating social phenomenon
-  * But as individuals get computers, education can become a private act, an open marketplace, a Renaissance of thinking about education523;
+  * But as individuals get computers, education can become a private act, an open marketplace, a Renaissance of thinking about education
 * Our culture has unneeded split between "humanities" and "science"
   * But Plato was both
 * Computer can break down this line
 * "Math" just means "learning" in Greek
   * e.g. "polymath" is a person of many learnings
-  * "mathetic" means "having to do with "learning"
+  * "Mathetic" means "having to do with "learning"
 * Children begin their lives as eager and competant learners.
 They have to learn to have trouble with learning in general and mathematics in particular
 * Conservation of liquids example from Piaget
   * Children take a while to learn this principle
   * They have their own coherent world view (taller glass must have more liquid)
   * This model was spontaneously developed by them
 * Mathophobia limit's people's lives.
 Deficiency becomes part of their identity.
 It is a self-reinforcing taboo
-* "school math" is not the same as "mathematics"
+* "Cchool math" is not the same as "mathematics"

 ### Turtle geometry

-* Types of geometry
+* There are multiple types of geometry
-  * Turtle geometry = computational
+  * Turtle geometry = computational (tracks Position and Heading of the Turtle)
-    * position
-    * heading
-  * Euclidean geometry = logical
+  * Euclidean geometry = logical (tracks Position and Point)
-    * point
-    * position
   * Descartes geometry = algebraic
-* How can I make the Turtle draw a circle?
+* Geometry arises when child asks "How can I make the Turtle draw a circle?"
-  * Good teacher doesn't answer the question, but encourages the student to act it out.
-They "play Turtle" themselves.
+  * A good teacher doesn't answer the question, but encourages the student to act it out.
+Literally, to have the child "play Turtle" themselves.
+What steps do they take to move in a circle?
-* Learning to "program computers" is done by teaching the Turtle a new word (aka subroutine / function)
+* Learning to "program computers" is done by teaching the Turtle a new word (aka subroutine / function) like CIRCLE, SQUARE, TRIANGLE
-* Students learn about **modularity** and **state**
+* Along the way, students learn about **modularity** and **state**
-* Don't forget the error - instead study the bug!
+* Don't forget the error - instead study the bugs!
-* Make sense of what you want to learn
+* Try to make sense of what you want to learn
 * **Syntonic learning**
   * The Turtle is body syntonic - firmly related to child's sense and knowledge about their own bodies
-  * Also is "ego syntonic" - the Turtle is coherent with child's sense of themselves with things like:
+  * Also is "ego syntonic" - the Turtle is coherent with child's sense of themselves with things like (e.g. intentions, goals, desires, dislikes)
-    * intentions
-    * goals
-    * desires
-    * dislikes
 * Turtle geometry is learnable because it is syntonic.
 * Turtle geometry encourages deliberate use of problem-solving
 * **George Polya**
-  * general methods for problem solving
+  * Came up with a general method for problem solving
   * Turtle geometry lends itself well to Polya's methods (e.g. "look for something like it")
   * Turtle geometry is great for learning heuristic thinking
 * Disassociative learning is something like memorizing the multiplication tables